wiggitywhitney/mcp-commit-story/engineering-mcp-journal-spec-final.md

 ### Architectural Change

-As of Task 25, MCP Commit Story follows an **MCP-first architecture**.
+The system follows an **MCP-first architecture**.
 The CLI is now setup-only, with operational commands moved to the MCP server for AI-agent integration.

 ### Setup CLI Commands